choderalab/slc33a1_md/3equilibration/README.md

 To run energy minimization and equilibration:

 1. Download CHARMM topology and parameter files from https://charmm-gui.org/?doc=toppar and the directory `/Toppar`.
-2.
+Ensure that this directory is pointed to by `toppar.str`.
+2. Run `run_equil` as a shell script.
+3. Six sequential equilibration steps will run.
+Note that parameters for each step can be accessed in the `.inp` files within this directory (eg `step6.1_equilibration.inp`).